DETAILED CORRESPONDENCE

 Examiner Fig. 1 – Figs. 9A and 9B of Reuss

-at least one pad-holding spring (Figs. 4 and 7-8; 12) configured to be arranged between at least one guiding ear (“ear” 130) of a brake pad (“brake pads” 108) housed in said caliper body (104) and said caliper body (104; see 112(b) rejection above) so as to bias said brake pad (108) in radial direction (R-R) and circumferential direction (C-C; see Fig. 7B and Examiner Fig. 1), and
+at least one pad-holding spring (Figs. 4 and 7-8; 12) configured to be arranged between at least one guiding ear (“ear” 130) of a brake pad (“brake pads” 108) housed in said caliper body (104) so as to bias said brake pad (108) in the radial direction (R-R) and the circumferential direction (C-C; see Fig. 7B and Examiner Fig. 1), and

-a pad return spring (Figs. 7-9, 14) configured to bias said brake pad (108) in the axial direction (A-A) away from a brake disc (106; [0056] – “Since the retraction arm 26 is in contact with the ear 130, as the retraction arm 26 moves away from the rotor 106 (not shown) the retraction arm 26 applies an outwardly force to the ear 130 resulting in the ear moving away from the rotor 106”),
+a pad return spring (Figs. 7-9, 14) configured to bias said brake pad (108) in the axial direction (A-A) away from the disc brake (106; [0056] – “Since the retraction arm 26 is in contact with the ear 130, as the retraction arm 26 moves away from the rotor 106 (not shown) the retraction arm 26 applies an outwardly force to the ear 130 resulting in the ear moving away from the rotor 106”),

 wherein said pad-holding spring (12) and said pad return spring (14) are made as separate pieces and are operatively connected (see Figs. 8-9),

-wherein said pad-holding spring (Fig. 4, 12) has a prevailing extension (extending portions of 12) in radial (R-R) and circumferential (C-C) directions (“upper flange” 34 and “rearward wall” 36 extend in the R-R direction; “middle wall” 30 and “lower wall” 38 extend in the C-C direction) and comprises at least:
+wherein said pad-holding spring (Fig. 4, 12) has a prevailing extension (extending portions of 12) in the radial (R-R) and circumferential (C-C) directions (“upper flange” 34 and “rearward wall” 36 extend in the R-R direction; “middle wall” 30 and “lower wall” 38 extend in the C-C direction) and comprises at least:

-a C-shaped section (formed by 30, 36 and 38) comprising a central portion (36) which extends at least in a radial direction (R-R) from which an upper portion (30) and a lower portion (38) extend from its radially opposite ends (ends of 36),
+a C-shaped section (formed by 30, 36 and 38) comprising a central portion (36) which extends at least in the radial direction (R-R) from which an upper portion (30) and a lower portion (38) extend from its radially opposite ends (ends of 36),

 wherein said C-shaped section (30, 36, 38) is adapted to be inserted in a recess (recessed portion of 104 for receiving 12) of said caliper body (104) and is adapted to accommodate said guiding ear (130; see Fig. 7B),